This piece was originally published on April 20, 2020, and was updated on December 30, 2022.

-If you find yourself in a situation where you have to break your mortgage term early – either to refinance your mortgage, transfer it to another lender or sell your home – you’ll likely have to pay a penalty fee (otherwise known as a prepayment charge).
-While the bank’s all host their own penalty calculators on their websites, they’re often convoluted and don’t explain exactly how they determine the amount you will owe them.
+If this happens, you’ll likely have to pay a penalty fee, also known as a pre-payment penalty, or pre-payment charge.
+While each bank has their own penalty calculators on their websites, they’re often convoluted, over-simplified, or don’t explain exactly how they determine the amount you will owe them.

-To help you understand how your prepayment charge is calculated, we decided to create a mortgage penalty calculator of our own.
+To help you understand how your pre-payment charge is calculated, we’ve created a mortgage penalty calculator of our own.
 To do so, we called all the banks to find out exactly how their calculations work, and built a list of other fees you may have to pay during the process.
 So, if you’re a TD mortgage customer who is in this situation, here’s how your penalty will be calculated.

-If you have a variable rate mortgage, you will pay three months’ interest.
-If you have a fixed rate mortgage, however, you will pay the greater of the two.
+If you have a variable rate mortgage, you’ll pay three months’ interest.
+If you have a fixed-rate mortgage, however, you will pay the greater of the two options.
 Here’s how they both work.